JSsixtyfour/smashremix/readme.md

 - Adds input delay to imitate netplay.
 HMN ports only.
 ##### Handicap
 - Allows modifying CPU handicap.
 CPU ports only.
-##### Input HUD
-- Allows showing the button and joystick inputs in an unobtrusive overlay.
-- Can be configured to show on top or bottom of screen.
 ##### Start With
 - Allows specifying an item for the character to start matches and respawn with.
 ##### Taunt Itm.
 - Allows specifying an item that will spawn in the character's possession when the taunt button is pressed.
 ##### Taunt Btn.
 - Allows remapping the taunt button to C or d-pad buttons.
+##### Kirby Hat
+- Allows setting Kirby's hat.
+##### Practice
+- Activates 1p Practice mode and allows stage selection (for 1p and Remix 1p).
+- Scores are disabled while this is active.
+- Can reset stage while mode is activated (press L while paused, during GameEnd, or at Score Screen).

 #### Toggle Name: _CSS Panel Menu_